DJcodess/Flipchat/README.md

 ## Overview

 This chatbot is designed to provide fashion product recommendations using data from Flipkart's catalog.
-It utilizes a combination of natural language processing (NLP) and machine learning techniques to understand user preferences and suggest relevant fashion items available on Flipkart's platform.
+It utilizes a combination of machine learning techniques and openAI models to understand user preferences and suggest relevant fashion items available on Flipkart's platform.

 ## Features